theSharque/Vendetta-game/README.md

 # Vendetta

-This game was intoduced twice on a Google play market and both time that was banned.
-In this game users devide by commands and start hunting each other.
-Bluetooth used like approve of fire.
-Each 15 minutes hunter have aproximatelly position of the victim.
-Each player are vicitm of someone other.
-If Victim "die" his victim roll to hunter that catch him.
+This game was intoduced twice on Google Play market and both times it was banned.
+The users in the game are being devided by teams and start hunting each other.
+Bluetooth is used to approve the shots.
+Each 15 minutes hunter has an aproximate position of a victim.
+Each player is a vicitm of some other.
+If Victim "dies" his victim rolls to the hunter that caught him.

-This game passed all tests in the real world but never was popular.
+This game has passed all the tests in real world but never was popular.

 # Idea and realisation
-*Designers: Kirill Mamaev and Alexey Mamaev
+*Designers: Kirill Mamaev and Alexey Mamayev

 *Developer: Alexey Kurilov